penelope0318/Amtrak_Train_Delay/_posts/2021-12-21-Introduction.md

 ## Main Dataset
 There is an origin-destination train delay and cancelation data for NJ transit and Amtrak on <a href="https://www.kaggle.com/pranavbadami/nj-transit-amtrak-nec-performance?select=2018_11.csv">Kaggle</a>.
-We used 2018 November and December delay data to analysis the pattern of delay and then built a machine learning model to predict the future delay.
+We used 2018 November and December delay data to analyze the pattern of delay and then built a machine learning model to predict the future delay.